 The award is open to papers which are presented as visual presentations or posters at the annual conference.
-The posters are judged by a sub-committee of the Conference Committee during the visual presentation session.
+The posters are judged by delegate vote and by a sub-committee of the Conference Committee following the visual presentation session at the conference.

 2020 Isabella Ye, The University of Queensland, More than meets the eye: using visitor-employed photography to explore landscape perception.
 Co-authors Dr Karen Hughes, Dr Gabby Walters and Dr Mucha Mkono.

 2019 Suwaree Ann Ashton, Vongvipha Thosuwonchinda and Suppacha Phetsome, National Institute of Development Administration, Thailand, Activity Uniqueness Development for Creative Tourism: Tourist Perspective: Chiang Mai, Thailand Case Study

 2018 Rachel Perkins and Catheryn Khoo-Lattimore, Griffith University, The challenges of collaboration within regional small tourism firms in contributing to the destination brand

 - Dr Kim Williams, William Angliss Institute, Wine tourism in South Africa: a snapshot of human resource practices of cellar door management

 - Dr Emma Stewart, Johannes Welling, Stephen Espiner and Dr Jude Wilson, Lincoln University, Comparing motives of glacier tourists to Westland Tai Poutini National Park, New Zealand and Vatnajökull National Park, Iceland

 2016 Sandra Clark, Kenvale College, Australia for the poster titled Cafes, Cosmopolitanism and Red Tape